diningphil/PyDGN/README.md

     python PrepareDatasets.py --config-file [your config file]

 ### Launch an experiment in debug mode (see also Wiki)
-    python Launch_Experiments.py --config-file [your config file] --data-root [root folder of your data] --dataset-name [name of the dataset] --dataset-class [class that handles the dataset] --final-training-runs [how many final runs when evaluating on test.
-Results are averaged] --debug
+    python Launch_Experiments.py --config-file [your config file] --data-splits [the splits file] --data-root [root folder of your data] --dataset-name [name of the dataset] --dataset-class [class that handles the dataset] --outer-processes [number of outer folds to process in parallel] --inner-processes [number of configurations to run in parallel for each outer fold] --final-training-runs [how many final runs when evaluating on test.
+Results are averaged] --result-folder [folder where to store results] --debug

 ## Credits:
 This is a joint project with **Marco Podda** ([Github](https://github.com/marcopodda)/[Homepage](https://sites.google.com/view/marcopodda/home)), whom I thank for his relentless dedication.